awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-autoscalinggroup-lifecyclehookspecification.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RoleARN`  <a name="cfn-autoscaling-autoscalinggroup-lifecyclehookspecification-rolearn"></a>
 The ARN of the IAM role that allows the Auto Scaling group to publish to the specified notification target, for example, an Amazon SNS topic or an Amazon SQS queue\.
-For information about creating this role, see [Preparing for notifications](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html#preparing-for-notification) in the *Amazon EC2 Auto Scaling User Guide*\.
+For information about creating this role, see [Configuring a notification target for a lifecycle hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/configuring-lifecycle-hook-notifications.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)